Last Updated on December 17, 2020

 - At the time of applying for the scholarship, they have to be permanently resident citizens of the People’s republic of China

-- They should not currently hold jobs outside of China
+- Students should not currently hold jobs outside of China

 - They have to provide an assurance that they will return to China on completion of their course of study.